Charlie Bunger, 77, legendary Long Island surfboard maker

 “He pretty much stopped riding the boards when he was in his 40s, but he never stopped surfing in his mind,” said Fragale, 67, who grew up in Garden City and now lives in Hawaii.
 “Charlie never stopped keeping an eye on the industry, the riders, and the trends.”

-“He was a waterman,” International Surfboard Builders Hall of Fame East Coast Director Bruce Gabrielson, 73, of Maryland said.
+“He was a waterman,” said Bruce Gabrielson, 73, of Maryland, International Surfboard Builders Hall of Fame East Coast director.
 “That’s someone who understands the surf, understands the waves, had surfed many years, and had an all-around good character.”

-Over 50 years later, he remained a constant presence in the shop and would do so until his passing
+Over 50 years later, he remained a constant presence in the shop and did so until his passing

 “Charlie was there, like the mayor,” Fragale said.
 “People would drive from afar just to meet him and shake his hand.”

 Bunger had other interests as well.
-He was a huge soccer fan, who played in over 50 leagues throughout his life.
+A huge soccer fan, he played the sport into his 50s.
 He also loved to golf.

 Comments